katsully/icm-help-sessions/README.md

 **D**ocument **O**bject **M**odel is the HTML that gets parsed to create your webpage.

 #####Functions and Callbacks
-I've always described functions as verbs and objects as nouns and said they are two different things, but in Javascript, functions can also objects.
+I've always described functions as verbs and objects as nouns and said they are two different things, but in Javascript, functions can also be objects.

 woah